arthurbrenno/architecture/README.md

 ## Installation

-Overture can be installed via `pip` from PyPI.
+Architecture can be installed via `pip` from PyPI.
 Ensure you have Python 3.8 or higher.

 ```bash
 pip install overture